sneha-rachel-philip/transaction-analysis/README.md

 ## Transaction Analysis

-- This project contains pyspark code to read a csv file, transform it and write back as parquet
+- This project contains pyspark code to do transformations on a transaction data
+- The csv data is read as a dataframe
+- Transformation is done to find counterparty with the highest amount per user id
+- Write the data as parquet